 \section{Introduction}

 The sparse interpolation for multivariate polynomials has received considerable interest.
-There are two basic models for this problem: the polynomial is either given as a straight-line program (SLP) or a more general black box \cite{3,813,13}.
-As pointed out in \cite{5}, for black-box polynomials with degree $d$, there exist no algorithms yet, which work for arbitrary fields and have complexities polynomial in $\log d$, while for SLP polynomials, it is possible to give algorithms with complexities polynomial in $\log(d)$.
+There are two basic models for this problem: the polynomial is either given as a straight-line program (SLP) \cite{5c,5,8,5d} or a more general black-box \cite{5a,3,6,813,13}.
+In this paper, we consider the problem of interpolation for a sparse multivariate polynomial given by an SLP.